jpoehls/zduck.com/_posts/2013/2013-08-09-tableaukit-powershell-module-for-tableau.md

   parameters in the workbook.
 It also contains metadata like the version of Tableau that saved the workbook.</p>

-  <p>You can dig a bit deeper and find the
+  <p>You can dig a bit deeper to find the
   parameter values and which worksheets are included on specific dashboards.</p>

   <p><i>No XPath required!</i></p>
 </li>
 <li><b>Get-TableauXml</b> - Opens up a TWB or TWBX file and returns the workbook's
   raw XML. <i>XPath Heaven.</i></li>

-<li><b>Export-Tableau</b> - Let's you save changes you've made to the workbook's
+<li><b>Export-Tableau</b> - Lets you save changes you've made to the workbook's
   XML back into a new or existing TWB or TWBX file.</li>
 </ul>

 You'll probably recognize **Get-TableauXml** and **Export-Tableau** from my [previous][1] [posts][3] about them.
-They are much better than when you last met them though!
+They are much better than when you last met them, though!
 Several bugs have been fixed and the names are shorter now.

 **Get-TableauObject** is all new.
 Just because you _can_ dig through the workbook with XPath doesn't mean it's fun.
 This command provides quick access